 Extra Scar Information

-The type of scarring and degree of the scar is determined by many factors including the size of the initial wound and the amount of time time between the trauma and complete healing of the site.
+The type of scarring and degree of the scar is determined by many factors including the size of the initial wound and the amount of time between the trauma and complete healing of the site.

 Other common factors include location and tension on the wound and infection.
 Commonly with piercing scars we see prolonged healing due to many factors and quite often the circumstance surrounding the piercing were never going to allow for healing.
-Commonly we see piercings with low quality externally threaded jewellery, high nickel exposure creating sensitivity and skin conditions like dermatitis, incorrect jewellery shape and sizing for location and or anatomy, incorrect placement of piercing for anatomy or angle going against tissue and incorrect aftercare treatment being advised.
+Commonly we see piercings with low quality, externally threaded jewellery with high nickel exposure creating sensitivity and skin conditions like dermatitis, incorrect jewellery shape and sizing for location and or anatomy, incorrect placement of piercing for anatomy or angle going against tissue and incorrect aftercare treatment being advised.

 Piercings are true brakes in the skin and are required to be treated as such.
-They also consist of a foreign item being permanently placed in the skin making bio-compatibility highly important along with surface finish.
+They also consist of a foreign item being permanently placed in the skin making biocompatibility highly important along with surface finish.

 It is most common to see scar formation in cartilage areas of the body due to the layering of the tissue in these areas creating a longer healing time frame than that of a soft tissue area or an area of better blood supply.

-Having an enlarged scar form in a cartilage piercing does not make you prone to Keloids and in a lot of cases these scars classified as keloids actually started as hypertrophic scars that have been left untreated or not treated correctly and have not had correction made regarding jewellery quality and suitability.
+Having an enlarged scar form in a cartilage piercing does not make you prone to keloids and in a lot of cases these scars classified as keloids actually started as hypertrophic scars that have been left untreated or not treated correctly and have not had correction made regarding jewellery quality and suitability.
 Full thickness wounds always scar.
 Some people find their scars are less visible than others, but either way, a piercing is a true break in the skin and will result in a scar.
 The size is dictated by other events.

-Sometime people get to the point they are ready to give up and remove the piercing however once the growth has hit a certain size and has been left for an extended amount of time it will no longer decrees on its own as it would have in earlier stages.
+Sometime people get to the point they are ready to give up and remove the piercing however once the growth has hit a certain size and has been left for an extended amount of time it will no longer decrease on its own as it would have in earlier stages.

 We also have the impact of toxicity from cheaper metals leave trace elements to the tissue the after removal continue an irritation to the skin and the added complication of infections that may have happened during the piercings time in the body and after.

-It is highly important for use to assess your scar and see what type of tissue you have in order to know how and if we can treat the scar or provided further information on alternative treatments options.
+It is highly important for us to assess your scar and see what type of tissue you have in order to know how and if we can treat the scar or provided further information on alternative treatments options.

-Typically significant scar formation is separated into two categories: Hyper-trophic and keloid.
+Typically, significant scar formation is separated into two categories: Hypertrophic and keloid.